-(Featured photo from Minna Parikka)
+(Featured photo courtesy of Minna Parikka)

 Today, as part of The Hieno!
 “What is Finnish-ness” series celebrating Suomi 100 in 2017, we feature Minna Parikka.
-Minna is the designer of Minna Parikka shoes, gorgeous shoes that are loved by women all over the world, and worn by popular celebrities such as Lady Gaga, Selena Gomez and Taylor Swift.
+Minna is the designer of Minna Parikka Shoes, gorgeous shoes that are loved by women all over the world, and worn by popular celebrities such as Lady Gaga, Selena Gomez and Taylor Swift.
 In 2002 Minna won the prestigious Young British Glove Designer of the Year title.
 She returned to Finland in 2005 and founded her own label.

 In this interview, Minna shares with us some experiences from her childhood in Helsinki, thoughts on Finnish fashion and the various inspirations behind her shoes!
 Enjoy the interview!♡

 TH: Hello Minna!
 Thank you for accepting our interview.
 Can you tell us more about yourself and the Minna Parikka brand?

 Minna: I am a Helsinki-based designer who has been working with her brand Minna Parikka for 11 years.

 We are currently celebrating 10 years anniversary since the launch of the shoe collection.

 My style is playful, contradictory and adventurous.

 We are currently stocked in approximately 100 stores worldwide including Harrods, Selfridges, Tsum, Le Bon Marche, Harvey Nicholls, Galleries Lafayette, Isetan, Level Shoedistrict, just to name a few.